 Now that you’re attracting more potential customers, let’s turn those casual browsers into leads.
 A content hub with a variety of different media formats makes it easy to build out a solid strategy with multiple touchpoints to guide users down your sales funnel.
-Link up those top-of-funnel articles to lower-funnel videos and gated downloads, then plug in lead capture forms and CTAs where users are most engaged.
+Link up those top-of-funnel articles to lower-funnel videos and gated downloads, then add lead capture forms and CTAs where users are most engaged.

 Gather more insights

 Having a well-built content hub allows you to collect valuable insights on your consumers.
 Are you getting hundreds of shares on a specific topic?
 It might be a good time to put out a follow-up piece.
 If you’ve noticed your users read an average of 3 blog posts before registering for a webinar, use that information to re-organize and prioritize your cornerstone content.
 If you connect all your posts as described, there should be no shortage of insights regarding how your audience consumes and engages with your content.